Updated: January 30, 2026

 FAQs

-A tank water heater has a large reservoir, usually between 30 and 80 gallons, that holds hot water and maintains the temperature so that it’s ready for use.
+A tank-style water heater has a large reservoir, usually between 30 and 80 gallons, that holds hot water and maintains the temperature so that it’s ready for use.
 A tankless water heater heats water on demand, so you only ever pay to heat the water you’re actually using.
 Tank-style water heaters have no delay for hot water and are more affordable, but tankless water heaters are more efficient, and properly sized units will provide endless hot water for your home.

 It takes two to three hours, on average, for a professional to install a gas tank-style water heater, provided you already have the gas and water connections necessary.
 Installing a tankless water heater requires more work to route utility lines to the new unit, so expect the installation to take between four and six hours.

 Many modern gas water heaters need electricity, especially if they use an electric ignition rather than a pilot light, if they rely on powered ventilation, if they have smart features, or if they feature a control panel.
-This means that modern gas water heaters won’t work during a power outage.
-Some basic models use mechanical temperature sensors that automatically open gas valves as the water temperature drops, in which case they can operate during power outages.